spryker/spryker-docs/docs/cloud/dev/spryker-cloud-commerce-os/front-end-enablement-service/front-end-enablement-service.md

 This document describes the following:

-* What FAAS is
+* What FeS is
-* What the purpose of FAAS is
+* What the purpose of FeS is
-* Who the users of FAAS are
+* Who the users of FeS are
-* How FAAS works, its architecture
+* How FeS works, its architecture
-* What projects can use FAAS
+* What projects can use FeS
-* Provides links to other FAAS related docs
+* Provides links to other FeS related docs